5 Smart Ways to Increase Productivity at the Loading Dock

-5. Embrace big data with Opti-Vu® IIOT Solutions
+5. Embrace big data with our Smart Data & Analytics Platform

 Facilities are able to connect smart equipment, sensors and more with warehouse management software solutions.
-Combining real-time loading dock activity with historical data, pressing trends, and targeted metrics, IIoT gains your team the ability to find new insights into loading dock inefficiencies, dock and warehouse safety, asset maintenance, and energy consumption.
+Combining real-time loading dock activity with historical data, pressing trends, and targeted metrics, Industrial Software Solutions gains your team the ability to find new insights into loading dock inefficiencies, dock and warehouse safety, asset maintenance, and energy consumption.

-Opti-Vu by Rite-Hite is an IIoT smart warehousing platform that collects data from Rite-Hite equipment and sensors to make this big data system possible.
+Rite-Hite's Smart Data and Analytics platform collects data from Rite-Hite equipment and sensors to make this big data system possible.
 User-defined dashboards help your team.